mahdikazemi96/RegisterationForm/README.md

 **now I'm gonna explain what I did in this file:**

 - the form: `<form novalidate autocomplete="off" #form="ngForm" (submit)="submitPerson(form)"> `
-  > we have a form and because I want to access the form in all of other parts of the form so I declare a `#form` as angular model for access in the html file just like this: `#form="ngForm"`
+  > we have a form and because I want to access the form in all of other parts of the form so I declare a `#form` as angular form for access in the html file just like this: `#form="ngForm"`

   > I want to send all form inputs data to the server so I used angular `(submit)` event and defined a *submitPerson()* method to send form data to the *person-registor.component.ts*.